Tobbyano1234/Logistic-app-server/README.md

 Once the server is running, you can use tools like `curl`, Postman to interact with the API endpoints as described above.

-Also find the postman documentation on https://documenter.getpostman.com/view/21657944/2sA3kPpjMi
+Also find the postman documentation on https://logistic-app-server.onrender.com/api/v1/docs or https://documenter.getpostman.com/view/21657944/2sA3kPpjMi

 ## License